mmarusiak/LOQUI-unity-dialog-system/README.md

 Loqui is easy tool for creating dialogs in your game in very simple way with help of documentation.
 System provides versality of features, but mainly:
 * Provides visual editor for dialogs;
-* Provides system of multiple choice for dialogs, also for AI (with chances set by developer);
+* Provides multiple choice system for dialogs, also for AI (with chances set by developer);
 * Provides in dialog actions (for example, getting quest after dialog, or after some line of dialog);
 * Provides fully customizable UI;